Codeception/codeception.github.com/_posts/2013-07-24-testing-wordpress-plugins.markdown

 ![Plugins Activated](/images/wordpress/Plugins.png)

-And we created a sample page with a form for posts to be submitted:
+And we created *"Submit a Post"* page with a user submitted stories template snippet included.
+Through this page we expect stories to be submitted.

 ![Submit Post](/images/wordpress/SubmitPost.png)